uber/zanzibar/README.md

 │   ├── endpoints               # generated mocks and module initializers for endpoints │   ├── gen-code                # generated structs and (de)serializers by Thrift compiler
 │   ├── middlewares             # generated module initializers for middlewares
-│   │   └── mandatory           # generated module initializers for mandatory middlewares
+│   │   └── default             # generated module initializers for default middlewares
 │   └── services                # generated mocks and module intialziers for services ├── build.yaml                  # config file for Zanzibar code generation, see below for details ├── clients                     # config directory for modules of client module class